Scholarships and fees

 The programme participation cost covers the institutional tuition fees, insurance and participation in all teaching activities of the programme, including lab courses, excursions, and master thesis project.

-Scholarships
+EIT AVSA Scholarships

 For student intake September 2025, SINReM awards EIT AVSA scholarhips.
 The scholarships are awarded by the SINReM Student Selection Committee, based on the strength of the academic profile and motivation.

-EIT AVSA scholarship
+EIT AVSA scholarships

 The EIT RawMaterials AVSA scholarship is a partial scholarship of 15,000 euro in total for the full 2-year programme.